Making payments from other countries

 - in MyTax

 - on your tax decision (except for self-assessed taxes)

 - by calling the telephone service for payment transactions at +358 29 497 054 (private taxpayers) or +358 29 497 026 (corporate taxpayers)

 - VAT-liable regular employers receive the reference number for self-assessed taxes from the Tax Administration by letter after registration.

 Please add the bank reference number to all your payments.
 Enter it in the “reference number” field.
 If there is no reference number field, or if you cannot enter the reference in the field, write the reference in the message field.

 Read more: Bank account numbers and reference numbers

 Frequently asked questions

-The Finnish Tax Administration’s bank details contain a BIC code and a bank account number, expressed in the international IBAN format.
-BIC codes allow to identify the beneficiary's bank.
-The main bank for payments services of the Tax Administration is the OP Bank.
-Its BIC code is OKOYFIHH.
-Finnish IBAN account numbers always begin with the country code FI.
+The Tax Administration’s bank details include a BIC identifier and a bank account number in the IBAN format.
+The BIC identifies the payment recipient’s bank.
+For example, the BIC for Danske Bank is DABAFIHH.
+Finnish IBAN bank account numbers always begin with the country code FI.

 The Business ID of the Tax Administration is 0245458-3.